PyMVPA/PyMVPA/doc/source/tutorial.rst

 to PyMVPA.
 It does **not** teach basic Python_ programming.
-If you are new to Python, it is recommend that you take a look at the :ref:`chap_tutorial_prerequisites` for information about what you should know and how to to obtain that knowledge.
+If you are new to Python, it is recommend that you take a look at the :ref:`chap_tutorial_prerequisites` for information about what you should know and how to obtain that knowledge.

 .. _Python: http://www.python.org